Turks and Caicos Potcakes

 Are Potcakes Dangerous?

-Traditional Potcake dogs tend to not be aggressive, even when feral and in packs.
-However, feral dogs will often have an influence of more than the traditional Potcake.
+Traditional Potcake dogs tend to not be aggressive, however feral dogs can be dangerous.
 In many Caribbean islands, large guard-style dogs such as rottweilers and pit bulls are popular for the security and image they provide, and these larger dogs sometimes breed with feral local dogs, resulting in more aggressive offspring.

-Historically in the Turks and Caicos, nearly all dog attacks on people have been committed by pets owned by irresponsible owners, and local laws that are meant to curb dangerous pet behavior are unfortunately rarely enforced by the government.
+Historically, nearly all dog attacks here on people have been committed by pets owned by irresponsible owners, and local laws meant to curb dangerous pet behavior are unfortunately rarely enforced by the government.

 Potcake Place

-The best place to see and interact with Potcake puppies is Potcake Place, located at the Saltmills Plaza in central Grace Bay.
-This non-profit charity cares for rescue dogs, and attempts to find new homes for unwanted Potcakes, both in the Turks and Caicos and abroad.
+The best place to see and interact with these dogs is Potcake Place, located at the Saltmills Plaza in central Grace Bay.
+This non-profit charity cares for rescue dogs, and attempts to find new homes for unwanted dogs both locally and abroad.

-Part of what makes Potcake Place such a well-known attraction in the Turks and Caicos is that they encourage guests to take puppies out for two-hour socialization walks on nearby Grace Bay Beach.
+Part of what makes Potcake Place such a well-known attraction is that they encourage guests to take puppies out for two-hour socialization walks on nearby Grace Bay Beach.
 During peak times, there can be more demand than there are puppies.
-Puppies are available on a first come, first served basis, so you’ll want to arrive early at such times!
+Puppies are available on a first come, first served basis, so it's best to arrive early!

-Potcake Place has the main goal of getting stay dogs a safe home, so they are able to help with the adoption process and transport to other countries.
+Potcake Place has the main goal of getting stray dogs a safe home, so they are able to help with the adoption process and transport to other countries.